Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 <link rel=“alternate” hreflang=“pt-br” href=“https://www.example.com/pt”>

-When Google sees these tags, it will know to show the English version to British users, Spanish to Argentinian users and Portuguese to Brazilian users.
+When Google sees these tags, it will show the English version to British users, Spanish to Argentinian users and Portuguese to Brazilian users.

 We can find all of these codes at the following links.
 Languages ISO 639-1 and ISO 3166-1 Alpha 2 countries.